-If you are required to take part in a college interview, keep these pointers in mind:
+If you are required to take part in a college interview, these tips can help you successfully complete this part of the application process:

-- Check the college's policy on interviews by calling them or visiting their website. - Prepare to be asked about your favorite subjects, future plans, why you want to attend the college, extracurricular activities, people you admire and your strengths and weaknesses. - Use the interview as two-way communication to find out more about the college.
-Consider asking what orientation activities can help you transition to college and internships in your areas of interest on campus. - Ask other questions, such as the rate of student retention (i.e., how many students continue from one year to the next and on to completion of their program of study), transfer rates, reasons for transfer and more. - · Ask to meet current students to get their perspectives.
-Be sure you get contact information or connect via social media to follow up later with any other questions you might have. - Choose appropriate clothing for your interview, even if you meet virtually with a college rep. - Send a thank-you note to your interviewer within 24 to 48 hours of your meeting. - Additional questions can be found on page 20.
+• Check the college's policy on interviews by calling them or visiting their website.

+- Prepare to be asked about your favorite subjects, future plans, why you want to attend the college, extracurricular activities, people you admire and your strengths and weaknesses. - Use the interview as two-way communication to find out more about the college.
+Consider asking what orientation activities can help you transition to college and internships in your areas of interest on campus.
+Ask other questions, such as the rate of student retention (i.e., how many students continue from one year to the next and on to completion of their program of study), transfer rates, reasons for transfer and more, Another good idea is to ask to meet current students to get their perspectives.
+Be sure you get contact information or connect via social media to follow up later with any other questions you might have.